Aortic Valve Disease Treatments

 If surgery is determined as necessary for symptomatic patients with aortic valve disease, physicians at the Center for Heart Valve Disease will perform a comprehensive analysis of each patient, including:

 This analysis then becomes the framework by which the patient and the cardiac surgeon determine collaboratively what type of valve repair or valve replacement is ideal for their case.

-Cardiac surgeons Patrick M. McCarthy, MD, Edwin C. McGee, MD, S. Chris Malaisrie, MD, and Hyde M. Russell, MD, have championed all of the current surgical techniques used to repair or replace the aortic valve.
+Our cardiac surgeons have championed all of the current surgical techniques used to repair or replace the aortic valve.